optologic/torizon-optologic/README.md

  - `colibri-imx8x` (Requires the Iris v2.0 carrier board)

 These may be combined with the following OPTO Logic displays:
- - `5-inch` with capacitive touchscreen
+ - 5 inches (SCX0500132GGC06) with capacitive touchscreen (ILI2131)
- - `7-inch` with capacitive touchscreen
+ - 7 inches (SCX0700117GGC03) with capacitive touchscreen (ILI2117A)
- - `10-inch` with capacitive touchscreen
+ - 10.1 inches (SCX1001511GGC49) with capacitive touchscreen (ILI2511)

-**NOTE:** The Verdin i.MX8MP SoC support for the 5-inch display is delivered as a binary Torizon Core image instead of a torizoncore-builder configuration like the rest of these configurations.
+**NOTE:** The Verdin i.MX8MP SoC support for the 5" display is delivered as a binary Torizon Core image instead of a torizoncore-builder configuration like the rest of these configurations.
 You can [download our latest image built through the CI](https://github.com/optologic/meta-optologic/releases).
 If you want to regularly keep this image updated, you'll have to regularly build it.
 Follow the documentation of our [meta-optologic](https://github.com/optologic/meta-optologic) to do so.